-The user interface in MuseScore works much like other notation programs, or other document-oriented programs in general.
-It has a single main document window in which you can work with a score.
+The user interface in MuseScore works much like other notation programs or other document-oriented programs in general.
+It has a single main document window within which you can work with a score.
 MuseScore supports multiple document tabs within this window.
 It also supports a split-screen view to let you work with two documents at once, and you can have multiple tabs in each window.

 In addition to the score window, MuseScore has a menu bar that you can access via the shortcuts for the individual menus:

-Once you have cycled through the buttons on the toolbar, the next window Tab will visit is the Palette.
-This would be used to add various elements to a score, but it is not currently accessible except for two buttons that are visited by Tab: a drop down to select between different workspaces (a saved arrangement of palettes), and a button to create a new workspace.
+Once you have cycled through the buttons on the toolbar, the next window Tab will visit is the Palettes.
+This is used to add various elements to a score (dynamics, articulations, and so forth).

-There are a few interesting things you can do with a loaded score besides reading it note by note.
+To read the score note by note, see below, but there are a few other interesting things you can do with a loaded score.
 You can press Space to have MuseScore play the score for you.
 You can use File / Export to convert to another format, including PDF, PNG, WAV, MP3, MIDI, MusicXML, etc. And of course, you can print it via File / Print or Ctrl+P (Mac: Cmd+P).

 If a score contains multiple instruments, it may already have linked parts generated.
 Linked parts are presented as part tabs within score tabs, but currently, there is no way to navigate these part tabs using the keyboard.
 The parts would not normally contain information different from the score; they would just be displayed differently (each part on its own page).
 If a score does not already have parts generated, you can do so through File / Parts, and that dialog is accessible.
 If you wish to print the parts, you can work around the inability of accessing part tabs individually by using the File / Export Parts dialog, which automatically exports PDF’s (or other formats) for all parts in one step.

 When you first load a score, the score window has the keyboard focus, but there will be nothing selected.
 The first step to reading a score is to select something, and the most natural place to begin is with the first element of the score.
-Ctrl+Home (Mac: Cmd+Home) will do this.
-You will probably also want to use this, should you ever clear your selection by pressing Esc.
+After a score is loaded, Alt+Right (Mac: Alt+Right) will select the literal first element, which is likely the title; Ctrl+Home (Mac: Cmd+Home) will select the first "musical" element (usually a clef or an initial barline).

 When you navigate to an element, your screen reader should read information about it.
-For notes and rests, it will also read information about elements attached to them, such as lyrics, articulations, chord symbols, etc. For the time being, there is no way to navigate directly to these elements.
+For notes and rests, it will also read information about elements attached to them, such as lyrics, articulations, chord symbols, etc. The accessibility commands will also navigate through those elements individually.